namiri-tech/docs-rdme-ng/docs/GETTING STARTED/getting-started.md

 DigiTax platform, by Namiri Technology (the company), constitutes a suite of digital solutions crafted for effective, simple, and painless tax compliance through **electronic tax invoicing**.
 These solutions enable taxpayers (individuals and businesses) to generate, digitally sign, and transmit compliant invoices as per connected tax authorities' requirements.

-Connected tax authorities/ regulators (so far):
+DigiTax connects with regional tax authorities/ regulators (so far):

 * DigiTax Nigeria integrates you with FIRS e-Invoicing System
 * DigiTax Kenya integrates you with KRA eTIMS